Introduction

 Orc Heritages

-Orc Feats
+Orc Ancestry Feats

 Level 1

-• Orc Weapon Familiarity: This makes the Orc Knuckledagger a Simple Weapon, allowing it to be used by many classes that might enjoy it like the Ruffian Rogue.
+• Orc Weapon FamiliarityPC1: This makes the Orc Knuckledagger a Simple Weapon, allowing it to be used by many classes that might enjoy it like the Ruffian Rogue.
 The Orc Knuckledagger is similar in many ways to the Shortsword, but gives up Finesse for Disarm.
 This also makes the Orc Necksplitter a Martial Weapon.
 The Orc Necksplitter gives you the damage die of the Battleaxe and the Traits of the Scimitar, so you get d8 damage dice, Forceful, and Sweep on the same weapon, allowing you to either focus on single targets or split your focus between several.

 Level 5